 The summer school thus provides students with an opportunity to engage critically with experienced cultural producers operating in urban space and learn about the different problems, potentials and considerations connected to urban cultural production.
 Throughout the summer school, students will, in groups, be working to create their own site-specific cultural production and analyse its purpose and intervention into urban space.

-The summer school is centred on a case-based learning approach and through workshops, lectures and field trips the students will be immersed in theoretical perspectives as well as public debate, learn from practitioners, and gain experience in analysing urban cultural production through case studies and fieldwork.
+The summer school is centred on a case-based learning approach and through workshops, lectures and field trips, the students will be immersed in theoretical perspectives as well as public debate, learn from practitioners, and gain experience in analysing urban cultural production through case studies and fieldwork.

 The summer school will take place from the 1st of August to the 13th of August 2022 (incl.
 Saturdays and only excl.
 Sundays; please note that as a student, you will be busy every day for the duration of the summer school and should not plan other activities).